 After the plain facades of neoclassical designs, a new interest in ornamentation followed Victorian styles.
-Rowhouses in the mid 1800s featured elaborate designs including bold projecting cornices, tall narrow windows, and exterior ornamentation.
+Rowhouses in the mid-1800s featured elaborate designs including projecting cornices, tall narrow windows, and exterior ornamentation.

-Even smaller ones employed the newer, more fashionable styles with tiled entry halls and vestibules.
+Even smaller homes featured the newer, more fashionable styles with tiled entry halls and vestibules.
 Average row houses featured stained glass door surrounds and transoms, stamped metal cornices, and tin ceilings in the kitchen.
 Edward Gallagher built modest versions of the finer Italianate homes in brown or red brick.
-The flat roofed homes featured stamped designs on cornices.
+The flat-roofed homes featured stamped designs on cornices.

 Queen Anne style mixed architectural styles of the past and incorporated ideals of the Aesthetic Movement, a concept that rejected the mass production of the Industrial Revolution and Victorian tastes.
-From 16th and 17th century English styles, builders borrowed cottage style forms including partial stucco, 1/2 timbering along with red brick.
+Inspired by 16th and 17th-century English styles, builders borrowed cottage style forms including partial stucco and half-timbering along with red brick.

-Picturesque Gothic style featured asymmetrical facades and windows, along with natural trim or first floor facades made of rock.
+Picturesque Gothic style featured asymmetrical facades and windows, along with natural trim or first-floor facades made of stone.

 Belvedere Terrace and Eutaw Place employed the concepts of craftsmanship and an appreciation of nature by using molded brick, colored glass, terra cotta panels, brownstone trim, and arched windows and doors.
-Undulating bow fronts, and turrets reflected the aesthetics interest in medieval history.
+Undulating bow fronts and turrets reflected the aesthetic interest in medieval history.

-Large homes offered a back garden that could be seen from a large dining room window.
+Large homes offered a back garden that could be viewed from a large dining room window.